bearecinos/cryo_calving_2018/README.md

 RGI60-01.26736 with RGI60-01.14443
 RGI60-01.03890 with RGI60-01.23664

-* The merge was necessary in order to use McNabb *et al.* 2012 data base.
+* The merge was necessary in order to use McNabb *et al.* 2014 Terminus positions data base.

 * Scripts in folders **2, 3, 4 and 5** require the output of the Columbia Glacier
 pre-processing run. **You can't run these folders without having ran the scripts in folder # 1.**
-* All the data need it for the runs can be found in the input data file.
+* All the data need it for the runs can be found in the input data folder.
-* The output of every run will be save in your home `~/cryo_calving_2018/output_data/` folder.
+* The output of every run will be save in your cluster home `~/cryo_calving_2018/output_data/` folder.

 **II. cryo_plots** (the plotting scripts)
 * You will be able to run the plotting scripts after you have completed the runs